quintest/cloudshell-tutorials-summerschool/orchestration/tutorial.md

 <walkthrough-editor-open-file filePath="cloudshell-tutorials-summerschool/orchestration/Dockerfile" text="Open Dockerfile">
 </walkthrough-editor-open-file>

 You see two lines of configuration, one describing which base image you'll use for this build and one line which tells Docker to copy the contents of your public folder into a location in your container.

-This location will be used to get the web content by the webserver called Nginx, which is presently the most used webserver on the Internet.
+This 'public' location will be used to get the web content by the webserver called Nginx, which is presently the most used webserver on the Internet.

 ## Creating the Docker image